 Minn.
 Stat.
-PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference (2) the Town or Board resolution determining to purchase property by such a contract was published in the official newspaper, and no petition for an election was filed with the clerk before the expiration of a ten-day period? § 475.755 H. EMERGENCY DEBT CERTIFICATES If at any time during a fiscal year the receipts of a town are reasonably expected to be reduced below the amount provided in the local government's budget when the final property tax levy to be collected during the fiscal year was certified and the receipts are insufficient to meet the expenses incurred or to be incurred during the fiscal year, the Town Board may authorize and sell certificates of indebtedness to mature within two years or less from the end of the fiscal year in which the certificates are issued.
-The maximum principal amount of the certificates that it may issue in a fiscal year is limited to the expected reduction in receipts plus the cost of issuance.
+Section PUBLIC INDEBTEDNESS Yes No Workpaper Reference (2) the Town or Board resolution determining to purchase property by such a contract was published in the official newspaper, and no petition for an election was filed with the clerk before the expiration of a ten-day period? § 475.755 H. EMERGENCY DEBT CERTIFICATES - If at any time during a fiscal year the receipts of a town are reasonably expected to be reduced below the amount provided in the local government's budget when the final property tax levy to be collected during the fiscal year was certified and the receipts are insufficient to meet the expenses incurred or to be incurred during the fiscal year, the Town Board may authorize and sell certificates of indebtedness to mature within two years or less from the end of the fiscal year in which the certificates are issued. - The maximum principal amount of the certificates that it may issue in a fiscal year is limited to the expected reduction in receipts plus the cost of issuance.
 The certificates may be issued in the manner and on the terms the governing body determines by resolution.
-1. If emergency debt certificates were issued, was the maturity date within two years of the end of the fiscal year in which they were issued?
+If emergency debt certificates were issued, was the maturity date within two years of the end of the fiscal year in which they were issued?
 2. Was the principal amount of the certificates limited to the expected reduction in receipts plus the cost of issuance?
 3. Did the Town Board levy taxes for the payment of principal and interest on the certificates in accordance with section 475.61?
 4. To the extent that the Town issued certificates under Minn.
 Stat. § 475.755 to fund an unallotment or other reduction in its state aid, did the Town not use the special levy authority for aid reduction under section 275.70, subd.
-5 (22), or a similar or successor provision; and Did it instead use the special levy authority for the repayment of indebtedness under Minn.
+5(22), or a similar or successor provision; and Did it instead use the special levy authority for the repayment of indebtedness under Minn.
 Stat. § 275.70, subd.
 5, clause (2), in order to levy under Minn.
-Stat. § 475.61 to fund repayment of the certificates with a levy that is not subject to levy limits? et Part III.
-Answer the following questions for each type of issue that was outstanding at some point during the fiscal year: · • § 475.61 A. Was the certified levy specified and such that it, together with estimated collections 1 § 47/5.61 A. Was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the outstanding at some point during the fiscal year: § 475.61 A. Was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments when due?
+Stat. § 475.61 to fund repayment of the certificates with a levy that is not subject to levy limits?
+Part III.
+Answer the following questions for each type of issue that was outstanding at some point during the fiscal year: § 475.61 A. Was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments when due?
 If not, did Town Board adopt a resolution levying another amount of such taxes?

-Minn.
+Mınn.
 Stat.
 PUBLIC INDEBTEDNESS Workpaper

 Section Yes No Reference

 Part IV.
 Audit Conclusion

+Ture 111 Audit Conclusion

 The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to public indebtedness.

 Conclusion: